 - Use any breath products

-Unfortunately, it doesn’t always work.
+This is supposed to reduce the risk of mouth alcohol affecting your results.
+But, unfortunately, it doesn’t always work.
 First of all, police are busy and are often distracted with paperwork and other activities during the “observation period,” meaning they may not be observing you closely at all.

 Secondly, 15 minutes may not be enough time for mouth alcohol to subside, depending on the source of the mouth alcohol.

-You can potentially use the mouth alcohol defense whether or not police observed you.
+Finally, you can potentially use the mouth alcohol defense whether or not police observed you.

 Not always.
 A slope detector is a device added to some breath test machines, which is supposed to screen out the impact of mouth alcohol and give a “pure” reading from deep lung air.
 Unfortunately, two factors make the slope detector unreliable: